 From the camping ground, you can kayak, fish or birdwatch.
 There are also several cycling and hiking trails close by, making the camp one of the most active in Croatia.

 Kids of all ages will love the Lake Vrana Adventure Park.
-Situated in a thick pine forest, kids can test their rock climbing skills, balance, walking, and hanging from a zipline!
+Situated in a thick pine forest, kids can test their climbing skills, balance, walking, and hanging from a zipline!
 Adventure awaits those who want to try any one of the 27 exercise elements set in an area of more than 3700 square meters and has two trails.

 Get around faster thanks to the electric tourist train.
 Starting at the sea-side village Pakoštane and making drop-offs and pick-ups at the Crkvine Info Center, the train then makes its way back to Pakoštane.